irtaylor/Widget-App/README.md

 ## Citations

-- This application was created using the [Express Application Generator](https://expressjs.com/en/starter/generator.html).
+- This application was scaffolded using the [Express Application Generator](https://expressjs.com/en/starter/generator.html).
 - The general structure and development approach of this application was inspired by [Coursera's Six-Course Specialization on Full Stack Web Development](https://www.coursera.org/specializations/full-stack).